 But even the best copy won’t go as far as it should if you aren’t leveraging it correctly.

-Writing engaging, entertaining, converting copy is one of the first steps of a marketing campaign, but it can’t be your last.
-Successful copywriters leverage their copy in the right time and place to make the biggest impact possible.
+Writing engaging, entertaining, and converting copy is one of the first steps of a marketing campaign, but it can’t be your last.
+Successful copywriters leverage their copy at the right time and place to make the biggest impact possible.

 Here are some of the things they do: